Patch Panels: 8 Steps to Weld Car Body Rust Repairs

 Die Grinder Cut and shape damaged metal

-Cut-off Wheel Remove rust and prepare surface
+Cut-off Wheel Remove rust and prepare the edge

-Scriber Mark for accurate trimming
+Scriber Mark the patch panel for trimming

 Measure and Mark